bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

   // since we defined `ConfirmationConfig` as the only valid payload for `delete-todos`,
   // we have type-safety helping us with the payload value. if (confirmationConfig.shouldShowConfirmation) {
-    showMessage("Are you really sure you want to delete this ite,?");
+    showMessage("Are you really sure you want to delete this item?");
     // ... rest of the code
   }
 }
 ```

 ![Type check failed](docs/type-check-failed.png "Type check failed")